FAIR Signposting Profile

 - How comprehensive the set of typed links is:

-- Level 1: A minimal set of typed links with the landing page (mandatory) and each of the content resources (recommended) as link origin.
+- Level 1: A minimal set of typed links with the landing page (mandatory), the content resources (recommended), and the metadata resources (recommended) as link origin.

-- Level 2: A comprehensive set of typed links with the landing page (mandatory) and each of the content resources (mandatory) as link origin.
+- Level 2: A comprehensive set of typed links with the landing page (mandatory), the content resources (mandatory), and the metadata resources (mandatory) as link origin.

 2.1.
 Level 1 - A Minimal Set of Typed Links via the HTTP Link